Sanskar95/snack-toast/README.md

 `import { snackToast } from 'simple-toast-notification'`

 ## API
- There are 4 methods under the datalabToast API.
+ There are 4 methods under the snackToast API.
  1) success
  2) error
  3) warning